 The Associated Press reported that Umenyiora did attend team meetings and practice, according to Giants spokesman Pat Hanlon, who did not address why Umenyiora was absent from the press period.

 Then I remembered something Umenyiora said during Media Day yesterday.
 Take a look.

 Media Day: Patriots TE Aaron Hernandez

 As if Rob Gronkowski isn’t tough enough for an opposing team to handle, throw in Aaron Hernandez, and you’re in deep trouble.
-It’s interesting how the tides have turned since the Patriots drafted both Hernandez and Gronkowski in the second round of the 2010 NFL Draft.
+It’s interesting how the tides have turned since the Patriots drafted both Hernandez and Gronkowski in the 2010 NFL Draft.

 While anyone who covers the Patriots knows Hernandez and Gronkowski are pals (their lockers are next to each other and they like to goof around and talk after practice), it does make sense that they were once rivals who have figured out that there is indeed room at the top for both of them.

 Hernandez talked about the evolution of his relationship with Gronkowski, plus I asked him about the classic Belichickian strategy of playing guys at multiple positions.

 1-on-1 with Pat Chung

 I couldn’t resist the rhyme with this one, but in all seriousness, as a reporter, Pat Chung is one of my favorite players to cover.
 He is honest without hurting his team or offending opponents (or angering Bill Belichick, which is of the utmost importance) and he has a great sense of humor as well.
 A reporter asked him how he would cover his beast-like teammates Rob Gronkowski and Aaron Hernandez, to which he replied, ya right!
 I’m not telling the Giants how to beat us.
 It was great.